Pa. Human Services warns SNAP recipients of potential scams - NewsBreak

 “There are always people who will try to take advantage of others who may need help meeting essential needs, but please remember that DHS will never contact any of our benefit recipients via text,” Acting Secretary Snead said.
 “If you have received unsolicited or random calls or text messages telling you that your benefits are in jeopardy and asking you for personal information, it is most likely a scam.
 Please be aware that these are scams.
 Do not respond and delete the message so you do not get caught in identity theft.”

-The United States Department of Agriculture posts information about potential SNAP scams, but Pennsylvanians should be aware of the threat of phishing schemes through unsolicited calls and text messages,Pa. organizations urge residents to transition from 3G to 5G service
+The United States Department of Agriculture posts information about potential SNAP scams, but Pennsylvanians should be aware of the threat of phishing schemes through unsolicited calls and text messages,All 100 lab monkeys accounted for after several escape crash

 Comments / 0